ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 ### AS-Specific Access Tokens

-When an access token is used for the grant continuation API defined in {{Section 5 of GNAP}} (the continuation access token) or the token management API defined in {{Section 6 of GNAP}} (the token management access token), the AS needs to be able to separate these access tokens from others usable at RS's.
+When an access token is used for the grant continuation API defined in {{Section 5 of GNAP}} (the continuation access token) the token management API defined in {{Section 6 of GNAP}} (the token management access token), or the RS-facing API defined in {{rs-facing-api}} (the resource server management access token), the AS MUST separate these access tokens from others usable at RS's.
 The AS can do this through the use of a flag on the access token data structure, by using a special internal access right, or any other means at its disposal.
-Just like other access tokens in GNAP, the contents of these AS-specific access tokens are opaque to the client.
+Just like other access tokens in GNAP, the contents of these AS-specific access tokens are opaque to the software presenting the token.
 Unlike other access tokens, the contents of these AS-specific access tokens are also opaque to the RS.

-A client instance MUST take steps to differentiate these special-purpose access tokens from access tokens used at RS's.
-To facilitate this, a client instance can store AS-specific access tokens separately from other access tokens in order to keep them from being confused with each other and used at the wrong endpoints.

 The client instance is given continuation access tokens only as part of the `continue` field of the grant response in {{Section 3.1 of GNAP}}.
 The client instance is given token management access tokens only as part of the `manage` field of the grant response in {{Section 3.1.2 of GNAP}}.
+The means by which the RS is given resource server management access tokens is out of scope of this specification, but methods could include pre-configuration of the token value with the RS software or granting the access token through a standard GNAP process.

+For continuation access tokens and token management access tokens, a client instance MUST take steps to differentiate these special-purpose access tokens from access tokens used at RS's.
+To facilitate this, a client instance can store AS-specific access tokens separately from other access tokens in order to keep them from being confused with each other and used at the wrong endpoints.

-An RS should never see an AS-specific access token, so any attempts to process one MUST fail.
+An RS should never see an AS-specific access token presented, so any attempts to process one MUST fail.
 When introspection is used, the AS MUST NOT return an `active` value of `true` for AS-specific access tokens to the RS.
+If an AS implements its protected endpoints in such a way as it uses token introspection internally, the AS MUST differentiate these AS-specific access tokens from those issued for use at an external RS.

 ## Access Token Formats {#token-format}